Pratikchandrathakur/SOC-resources/SOC Tools/readme.md

 ---

 This suite of tools enables SOC analysts to collect, analyze, and visualize network data to detect and respond to intrusions effectively.
+# **🔒 SOC Tools and Their Features (Cont.)**

+You might use other tools, besides Security Onion, such as the following:

+---

+### **🔍 Cisco Secure Network Analytics (formerly Stealthwatch)**
+Displays distinct views of the IP flows traversing network devices that are configured to send NetFlow data to Cisco Secure Network Analytics.
+It uses NetFlow, IPFIX, and other types of network telemetry data to detect a wide range of threats such as:

+- 🛡️ Advanced persistent threats (APT)
+- 📶 Distributed denial of service (DDoS) attacks
+- 🐛 Zero-day malware
+- 👤 Insider threats

+Cisco Secure Network Analytics applies various behavior and policy-based algorithms to alarm SOC analysts about suspicious behavior on the network.

+---

+### **🔬 Cisco Secure Malware Analytics (formerly Threat Grid)**
+A cloud-based malware analysis and threat intelligence sandbox solution.
+A SOC analyst can submit malware samples for analysis during an investigation.

+- 🔍 Uses various static and dynamic analysis engines to dissect file behaviors to determine whether a file might be malicious.
+- 🌍 Correlates data elements of a single malware sample against millions of samples collected worldwide.
+- 🔗 Provides a global view of malware attacks and their associations.

+Cisco Secure Malware Analytics is included as an integrated component of many Cisco Secure products.

+---

+### **🔗 Cisco SecureX Platform**
+Connects the Cisco integrated security portfolio with the organization's entire security infrastructure.

+- 📊 Provides a consistent experience that unifies visibility and identifies unknown threats.
+- ⚙️ Enables automated workflows to strengthen security across the network, endpoint, cloud, and applications.
+- 🌐 An open, cloud-native platform included with many Cisco Secure products.
+- 🤝 Aligns with products from more than 175 security technology providers and offers more than 300 product-to-product integrations.

+---

+### **🛡️ Penetration Testing Tools**
+Penetration testing simulates the actions of an attacker aiming to breach an organization’s information security.

+- 🎯 The penetration tester (ethical hacker) uses various tools and techniques to exploit critical systems and gain access to sensitive data.
+- 🧪 A vulnerability assessment identifies known vulnerabilities in information systems and reports potential exposures.
+- 🔄 Organizations typically start with vulnerability assessments and act on the results to reduce risks before conducting penetration tests.

+**🔧 Common Penetration Testing Tools:**
+- **Metasploit Framework**
+- **Armitage**
+- **Social Engineer Toolkit (SET)**

+Kali Linux contains many penetration testing tools for security and forensics fields.
+For example, using Armitage to exploit the Apache Struts vulnerability can open a reverse connection to a vulnerable Apache server (192.168.1.107).

+---

+In the following figure, the `whoami` command is issued after the reverse connection is established.